Goldman profit hit by weaker trading, rising expenses; shares tumble | Business

 However, revenue from global markets fell 7% in the fourth quarter to nearly $4 billion, owing to declines in both equities and fixed income trading revenues compared with a year ago.
 "Goldman Sachs had an impressive record year, but a thud of a quarter," said Viola Risk Advisers analyst David Hendler.

 Shares in Goldman Sachs Group fell as much as 8% Tuesday after Wall Street's premier investment bank missed quarterly profit expectations, hampered by weaker trading revenues and rising expenses.
-The share decline put Goldman on course for its worst single-day showing since June 2020, shedding about $10 billion of its market valuation since Friday's close.
+The share decline put Goldman on course for its worst single-day showing since June 2020, shedding about $10 billion off its market valuation since Friday's close, although it recovered to trade down 6.5% towards the close.

 Bank earnings in the fourth quarter have taken a hit from lower trading volumes as the Federal Reserve slowed the pace of its asset purchases after 18 months of pumping liquidity into capital markets to ease the impact of the COVID-19 pandemic.
 The Fed's intervention had fueled trading activity as clients bought and sold more stocks and bonds, repositioning their portfolios to match the changing economic environment.
 But fourth-quarter earnings from large U.S. banks have showed the market backdrop returning to more normal levels.